afonso-rfds/pos-system/README.md

 # POS Supermarket System

 This project is a C++ point-of-sale (POS) system for managing product registration, invoicing, and payments in a supermarket.
-It uses a state machine and singleton pattern to handle transactions efficiently.
+It uses a state machine, factory and singleton patterns to handle transactions efficiently.

 ## Tool Requirements
-- Requirements
-- C++11
+- C++11 (or later)
 - CMake
-- GoogleTest
+- GoogleTest (as a Git submodule)
-- SQLite
+- SQLite (as a Git submodule)

 ## Features